 So, you've picked the venue, now how will you and your guests get there?
 Try to provide as much information on transport options as possible.
 Let them know that you'd really appreciate it if they arrived by train, bus, bike, or at least by carpool.
 You could even include a link to travel guides like Seat61 in the invitations.
 If you are a little ways out of town, why not provide shuttle buses--that way you don't have to worry about drunk driving either.
 It may also be a good time to educate your guests about alternative fuels: "what do you mean this bus is running on used veggie oil?"
 And while your own transport is likely to be a small part of the overall footprint, it certainly sends a big message.
 Pictures of the happy couple arriving on a Christiania Bike or G-Wiz electric car will preserve the eco-propaganda value of your wedding for some time to come.

 While you've definitely got to throw a good party, it doesn't need to feel like ancient Rome (or the Playboy mansion).
 What you lack in material decadence, you can make up for in personal touches.
 Why not ask friends to grow and bring flowers?
 You'll end up with the most fabulous flower (un)arrangements ever seen, and your guests will appreciate being involved.
 Or why not create a scrap book to which friends and relatives can add poems, drawings, pictures, or anecdotes.
 These are the things that most folks remember most fondly--not the chocolate fountain or the cut-glass chandeliers.

 An invitation sets the scene for a party, so you don't want to look cheap or tacky, but you also don't want to compromise your principles.
-Fortunately, there is an increasing number of suppliers of recycled, handmade, or tree-free invitations out there--check the bottom of this guide for a list of suppliers.
+Fortunately, there is an increasing number of suppliers of recycled, handmade, or tree-free invitations out there.
 Some may offer a self-assembly option, which saves on money but can take considerable work, others will put the whole thing together for you.
 If you are happy breaking from tradition, then electronic invites like Evites are worth considering, too.

 - Gifts of conscience